Features Proxmox Backup Server

 - Granular recovery options.

-- Restore a single archive from the backup.
+- Restore single files/directories/archives from the backup.

 - Interactive recovery shell for restoring only a few individual files.